gupta-himanshu/javascript-for-beginners/Basics.md

 23. There is a small difference between a function and a method – at a function is a standalone unit of statements and a method is attached to an object and can be referenced by the **this** keyword.
+24. All user-defined objects and built-in objects are descendants of an object called **Object**.